Airspace around Ballina Byron Gateway Airport now includes Class D and Class C controlled airspace.

 VFR approach points and check points

-- The introduction of new VFR approach points: Abeam Suffolk Park (ASFK) and Newrybar (NEWB) from the north, Clunes (CLUN) and Wollongbar (WOBR) from the west, Coraki (CORK) and Broadwater (BROD) from the south.
+- New VFR approach points have been introduced: Abeam Suffolk Park (ASFK) and Newrybar (NEWB) from the north, Clunes (CLUN) and Wollongbar (WOBR) from the west, Coraki (CORK) and Broadwater (BROD) from the south.

-- The introduction of new VFR check points: Lake Ainsworth (LAWT), Epic Farm (EPFM), Boral Quarries (BORQ), Breakwater (BRAK), Burns Point Ferry (BURN), Saltwater (SALT), Everlong (EVLO) and Dalwood (DALW).
+- New VFR check points have been introduced: Lake Ainsworth (LAWT), Epic Farm (EPFM), Boral Quarries (BORQ), Breakwater (BRAK), Burns Point Ferry (BURN), Saltwater (SALT), Everlong (EVLO) and Dalwood (DALW).

 Lismore Airport

-- The introduction of Standard Instrument Departures (SIDs) at Lismore Airport.
+- Standard Instrument Departures (SIDs) at Lismore Airport have been introduced.

 Last updated: